jacknpoe/todos_juros/README.md

 Versions like those in UCSD Pascal (Apple /// implementation) and Regina Rexx have implementations of the ln() function for natural logarithms and exp() for Euler's number raised to a power.
 Therefore, the pow() functions for exponentiation were built upon basic mathematical operations.
 They will begin to be ported to languages ​​that do not have these functions, such as G-Portugol, Jakt, NPortugol, amd ugBASIC..

-Although the solution in Jakt includes its own implementations of the ln() and exp() functions, which were tested in an interpreted way and are therefore slow, the jurosParaAcrescimo function has an optimized version of the compound interest calculation, reducing the time required by almost half.
-This optimization will not be applied to the other implementations, to maintain the homogeneity of the algorithms, and the normal calculation has been kept commented out in the code.
+The `jurosParaAcrescimo()` function in Jakt has an optimized version of compound interest calculation, reducing the time required by almost half, although the Jakt solution includes its own implementations of the `ln()` and `exp()` functions, which were tested in an interpreted way, and are therefore slow.
+This optimization will not be applied to the other implementations, to maintain the homogeneity of the algorithms, and the normal calculation has been kept commented in the code.

 The most common output for tests is: